 Cathy M. Crawford is Vice President of the HACCP Consulting Group, LLC (HCG) and holds a Bachelor of Science degree in Biology from Arizona State University and a Master of Science degree in Food Safety from Michigan State University.
 Cathy conducts HACCP and SQF training through the HCG licensed SQF Training Center and is also a Senior Food Safety Consultant with the Quality Support Group.
 She has provided food safety consulting services to a variety of businesses and has assisted dozens of companies in achieving and maintaining Global Food Safety Initiative (GFSI) scheme certification.
 Prior to becoming an SQF Trainer, Cathy was an SQF auditor and registered consultant.
 Previously, Cathy was the Director of Regulatory and Technical Services for a meat and poultry processing company where she developed regulatory and food safety strategies for multiple facilities.
 Cathy has also specialized in food defense.
 She conducted a series of food defense workshops sponsored by the USDA Food Safety Inspection Service (FSIS) and facilitated industry, trade association and FSIS focus groups to produce model food defense plans and guidance material.

 Dr. Willette M. Crawford is a leading food microbiologist with over 14 years of experience in food safety, microbiology, and regulatory compliance.
-Currently she serves as Senior Technical Trainer for SCS Global Services.
-She has experience across the entire supply chain and has held leadership positions for companies such as Chiquita Brands and Green Giant Fresh.
+Currently she leads Katalyst Consulting LLC, a boutique food safety consultancy based in the San Francisco Bary Area.
+She is a proven leader in the fresh produce industry with experience across the entire supply chain and has held leadership positions for companies such as Chiquita Brands and Green Giant Fresh.
 Dr. Crawford also served as a food/produce safety expert for the U.S. Food and Drug Administration to develop Food Safety Modernization Act (FSMA) Regulations and international standards and provided policy and technical expertise in FDA’s response to foodborne illness outbreaks, recalls, investigations, and import issues.
-She serves on various committees such as United Fresh Produce Association’s Food Safety and Technology Council and the International Association for Food Protection’s Fruit and Vegetable PDG.
+She is an active member of several industry organizations and serves on various committees such as United Fresh Produce Association’s Food Safety and Technology Council and the International Association for Food Protection’s Fruit and Vegetable PDG.
+She has authored and reviewed numerous industry and regulatory guidance documents, food safety and microbiology book chapters, and regulatory reports.
 Additionally she provides instruction as a Lead Instructor for the FSMA Preventive Controls Qualified Individual, Produce Safety, and Foreign Supplier Verification training courses.
 She holds Bachelors of Science degrees in Biology and Chemistry from South Carolina State University, a Masters of Public Health degree from East Tennessee State University, and a doctorate in Food Science/Microbiology/Safety from Purdue University.

 Charles Duhigg is the bestselling author of The Power of Habit: Why We Do What We Do in Life and Business, which explores the science of habit formation in our lives, companies and societies.
 His newest book Smarter, Better, Faster: The Secrets of Being Productive in Life and Business (2016) is a fascinating exploration of the science of productivity, and why, in today’s world, managing how you think—rather than what you think—can transform your life.